OvO2311/Ai-mini-project/README.md

 # AI Portfolio
+This repository is my personal AI and web development portfolio, including multiple beginner-level projects in Python, AI and Flask backend development.

 ## About Me
 I am a Foundation in Business student with strong interest in mathematics and logical thinking.